13588112254/littlefs/DESIGN.md

 deterministic built around some interesting properties of the count-trailing-zeros (CTZ) instruction.

-The rules CTZ skip-lists follow are that for every _n_th block where _n_ is divisible by _2ˣ_, that block contains a pointer to block _n-2ˣ_.
+The rules CTZ skip-lists follow are that for every _n_​th block where _n_ is divisible by _2ˣ_, that block contains a pointer to block _n-2ˣ_.
 This means that each block contains anywhere from _1_ to _log₂n_ pointers that skip to different preceding elements of the skip-list.